germallon/phonegapbuildapi/README.md

 </pre>

 ##Description
-Phonegap Build API is a client interface for the Phonegap Build API (Duh!).
+Phonegap Build API is a client interface for the <a href="https://build.phonegap.com/docs/api">Phonegap Build API</a> (Duh!).
 Given that the API interacts using JSON-formatted strings, Javascript seems like the logical choice to process its input and output.

 A commandline interface that partially implements the API has been provided.
 <pre>